pmalksed/minions-civ/README.md

   * $ sbt
   * $ buildEverything (in sbt console)
   * $ minionsJVM/run
-4. Visit localhost:8080.
+4. In a browser, visit localhost.
 Your local copy should be running there.

 ## AWS Setup
 1. Reserve a medium instance (in AWS console)